Bear That Broke Into Luxury Cars Was Actually an Insurance Scammer in a Bear Costume, Investigators Say

 Food-habituated bears sometimes break into backcountry cabins and cars at campgrounds.
 Once every long while, there are disturbing human-bear conflicts.
 But sometimes, bears just get accused of things they didn’t do.

 Last month, a bear was initially blamed for killing Montana camper Dustin Kjersem.
 State police later charged a human suspect with murder.
-And this week, law enforcement authorities in Los Angeles charged four men with a bizarre insurance scam.
+And this week, law enforcement authorities in Los Angeles arrested four men in a bizarre insurance scam.

 The men are accused of trying to bilk two insurance companies out of nearly $142,000 by blaming a bear for damage to a Rolls Royce and two Mercedes in the San Bernardino Mountains earlier this year.